isomerpages/govtech-gobusiness-main/pages/solutionrepo/solution2427.md

 Subscription or Leasing

 ### Support Level
-Up to 80% for SMEs <br>
+Up to 70% for SMEs <br>
-N.A. for non-SMEs
+Up to 50% for non-SMEs

 ### Things to Note
-Minimum30% ordinary shares (ultimate individual ownership) held directly/indirectly by Singaporean/PR
+ - Add up to 10 centres for each application.

+- Subject to internal funding caps.

 ### Contact Information
-Web URL: www.daisy.sg <br>Contact Hotline: 92736613 <br>Contact Email: kate@daisy.sg <br>
+Web URL: www.commontown.com <br>Contact Hotline: 68488900 <br>Contact Email: biz@commontown.com <br>

 Interested companies can get a quotation from the pre-approved vendor, before applying for the PSG through the <a target='_blank' rel='noopener' href='https://www.businessgrants.gov.sg/'>Business Grant Portal (BGP)</a>.